LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Introduction

 In summary, we proposed a novel blind source separation method for decomposing brain connectivity matrix.
 Our contributions include following.
-First, to the best of our knowledge, LOCUS is the first formal signal separation approach with a low-rank structure for decomposing brain connectivity matrices.
-The low-rank structure leads to considerable reduction in parameters and improved accuracy, allowing LOCUS to achieve more efficient and reliable source separation for connectivity metrics.
-Secondly, we propose a novel sparsity regularization method that aims to control the element-wise or uniform sparsity on the reconstructed matrix from the low-rank factorization.
+First, LOCUS provides a formal signal separation approach with a low-rank structure for decomposing brain connectivity matrices.
+The low-rank structure and our adaptive rank selection method leads to considerable reduction in parameters and improved flexibility and accuracy in recovering latent connectivity traits.
+These advantages allow LOCUS to achieve more efficient and reliable source separation for connectivity metrics.
+Secondly, we propose a novel sparsity regularization method that aims to control the element-wise or uniform sparsity on the connectivity source matrix reconstructed from the low-rank factorization.
 Compared with the commonly used sparsity methods that focus on controlling sparsity on the vector or diagonal matrix components in the low-rank factorization, our method aims to control the sparsity in the overall matrix reconstructed from the low-rank structure, which directly targets the output, i.e. connectivity trait, that we are interested in.
 This new sparsity control has shown highly promising results in the simulation studies and provide a new type of sparsity regularization that can be generally applied in low-rank structure involved models such as tensor regressions or covariance modeling.
-Thirdly, we prove the block multi-convexity in LOCUS objective function and develop an efficient node-rotation algorithm to break down the original non-convex optimization problem into a series of sub-convex problems with closed-form solutions.
+Thirdly, we establish the block multi-convexity in LOCUS objective function and develop an efficient node-rotation algorithm.
 The proposed model and the estimation algorithm demonstrate superior performance in recovering the underlying source signals though our extensive simulation studies.

 The overall structure of the paper is organized as follows.
-Section \ref{sec2} introduces the methodology including model specification, the Bayesian perspective of LOCUS, algorithm for estimation.
-Section \ref{sec3} is for the simulation study.
-Section \ref{realsec} is the real data application.
+Section \ref{sec2} introduces the methodology including model specification and the estimation algorithm.
+Section \ref{realsec} applies LOCUS to the PNC rs-fMRI connectivity data to investigate neurodevelopment in neural circuits.
+Section \ref{sec3} demonstrate the performance of LOCUS in comparison with other methods via simulation studies.
 Section \ref{Discussion} is for discussion and conclusion.